RedVoxInc/redvox-python-sdk/README.md

-### Prerequisites
+### RedVox Python SDK

-The Redvox Python API 900 data reader requires Python 3.6+ as well as the following Python libraries: lz4, protobuf, and numpy.

-Generally, the libraries can be installed by passing the reqirements.txt file to pip.
-I.e.:

-`pip3 install -r requirements.txt`
+This repository contains code for reading and working with the RedVox API 900 data format.

+See: https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/redvox-api900-docs.md for SDK documentation.